 As for the menu, the raw fish crudos are out of this world.
 Start with lots of them.
 Definitely get a pasta or two, we’ll get into that below.
 And when it comes to picking your fish entree, it’s all a matter of taste because the simple preparations are seasoned perfectly and you really can’t go wrong.

-This is how you start a meal at Esca, and maybe some oysters too.
+This is how you start a meal at Esca, and maybe some oysters, too.
 The crudo section of the menu literally covers every fish in the sea.
-It doesn't matter what you mess with, it's going to be delicious.
-Get a sampler and try a bunch of different stuff.
+It doesn’t matter what you mess with, it’s going to be delicious.
+Get a sampler to try a bunch of different stuff.

-One of our favorite appetizers, we get this every time.
+One of our favorite appetizers.
 Whole cuttlefish cooked in their own ink with butterbeans and pastina.
-Watch out, don't get the black ink all over your shirt.
+Watch out, don’t get the black ink all over your shirt.